marshareb/marshareb.github.io/_posts/2020-7-6-Exploring-Degree.md

 ---

 In this post, we explore the notion of degree for circles.
-This will mostly come from Hatcher and Katok & Hasselblatt (A Panaroma of Dynamical Systems).
+This will mostly come from Hatcher and Katok & Hasselblatt (A First Course in Dynamical System).

 # Covering Space